mid- to late 1800s

 The Harold T. Clark Educational Extension Fund 1915.453

-Chokwe men and women both wore decorative hair combs; the double birds on this one are the long-beaked ngungu, a kind of hornbill linked to hunting and the related power of leaders.
+The double birds on this comb are the ngungu, a kind of hornbill linked to hunting and the related power of leaders.
+They were considered a good omen, and served as mediators between the earthly world and the spiritual one.

 The information about this object, including provenance information, is based on historic information and may not be currently accurate or complete.
 Research on objects is an ongoing process, but the information about this object may not reflect the most current information available to CMA.
 If you notice a mistake or have additional information about this object, please email email@example.com.